Star Trek World Tour

 Well, my trying to lower the price for that pic of the Ferengi were rather foolish, I know.
 I had better provided self-sealing stembolts instead.
 Yeah, and that huge Klingon really scared me.
 He looked as if he would love to practice a little Klingon martial arts with me as a punch ball.

-No need to say that the uniforms were exactly fitting.
+No need to say that the uniforms of the Starfleet personnel were exactly fitting.

 Bernd: The tour of the Enterprise-D was great, yet much too short.
 Unfortunately it was not possible to have a close look at the sets, and photographing wasn't permitted, either.
 This is a pity, since the set builders did a really great job.
 Not a single familiar detail of TNG was missing.
 The rest of the World Tour was not much different from previous shows and exhibitions and it was a bit disappointing.
 I would have expected to see some props or starship models for the first time, in consideration of the expensive admission fee.
 The merchandising showed an obvious lack of authentic items, that is, items directly related to the TV show or the World Tour and not only with "Star Trek" printed on them.
 Most sadly, no souvenirs of the Enterprise-D sets in the form of photos or postcards were available.

 I was also a bit frustrated about the way Star Trek was presented.
 I agree that the tour of the Enterprise-D should be taken as pure fun, and after all, I did enjoy it very much.
 However, the rest of the World Tour was neither fun nor information.
-Only the very basic facts were explained on screens or tables, if at all.
+Only some basic facts were explained on screens or tables, if at all.
 Long corridors would have been available for the presentation of Star Trek history (on screen and behind the scenes), a starship chart, bios of the main characters, a tribute to Gene Roddenberry or other features.
 This would have facilitated orientation for non-experienced visitors, and for Trekkers it could have been a source of information or incentive for discussions.
-However, it did not become obvious that Star Trek is much more than just a compilation of battle sequences from various episodes and movies showing on screens all over the exhibition hall.
+It was not made clear enough that Star Trek is much more than just a compilation of battle sequences from various episodes and movies showing on screens all over the exhibition hall.

 After all, the uniforms were perfectly fitting (according to Thorsten).